Pre-requisites SOES1001 and (SOES1002 or SOES1008)

 Teaching and learning methods

-Formal lectures (24 x forty-five minutes): will provide an introduction to sedimentary particles, their origin and properties, and the spectrum of marine environments from continental to deep-water processes.
+Formal lectures (24 x forty-five minutes): will provide an introduction to fluid-sediment interactions and the characteristics of sedimentary environments from continental sediments to deep water

 Laboratory Classes: will investigate sediment characteristics and analytical methods.